-At a recent a professional learning session focused on re-engaging the disengaged learner, we greeted each participant and asked them to describe a disengaged student on a post-it note.
-After the completed post-it notes were attached to a white board, participants were invited to have a coffee and a morning conversation with their colleagues.
+At a recent a professional learning session focused on re-engaging the disengaged student, we asked each participant to write a few words on a post-it to describe a disengaged student.
+The completed post-it notes were attached to a white board.

 Here’s what it looked like:

-As participants had their early morning coffee and introductory chats, we arranged the post-its on 2 sheets of paper and made copies for the participants.
-Here’s what it looked like:
+As participants had their early morning coffee and introductory chats, we arranged the post-its in two columns.
+Here’s a copy of what it looked like:

 Left side comments included: gets distracted a lot, always late for class, work is incomplete, disruptive to others, not focused, can’t read, work is incorrect, interrupts teacher by making a joke, not working, in conflict with classmates, goofs off, frustrated, leaves classroom, no sense of pride, never asks questions, goes to the bathroom a lot, frequent tantrums, has ADHD, poor writing skills.